Best practices and reference architectures for VPC design

 Traffic is typically routed to these VMs by specifying routes, either with the same priority (to distribute the traffic using a 5-tuple hash) or with different priorities (to create a redundant path), as shown in the multiple paths to the Dev-subnet in the following diagram.

-managing traffic with native firewall rules
+managing traffic with Google Cloud firewall rules

 Most solutions require multiple network interface VMs.
 Because a VM can't have more than one interface per VPC network, when you create a multiple network interface VM, each interface must attach to a separate VPC network.